-PROBATION POLICY
+ACADEMIC PROBATION POLICY

-If a student falls below 80% of overall scheduled clock hours, then the student is placed on probation and has four weeks to get above 80%.
+If a student falls below 80% of overall scheduled credit hours, then the student is placed on academic probation and has four weeks to get above 80%.
 After which, they will be considered for termination.
-Additonally, 7 cumulative absences in any course subject will result in probation.
-Students will then have to keep the number of cumulative absences under 7 within 4 weeks or they will be immediately terminated.
+Additionally, 2 cumulative absences in any course subject will result in academic probation.
+Students will then have to keep the number of cumulative absences under 2 within 4 weeks or they will be immediately terminated.